applandinc/scanner/README.md

 ## CI integration

+The `scanner ci` command provides an all-in-one solution for running a scan and reporting its results during CI.

+The steps performed are:

+- Run a scan
+- Update GitHub commit status (optional, enabled by default).
+- Upload scan results to AppLand (optional, enabled by default).

+### Updating GitHub commit status

 When using Appmap Scanner in CI you can post findings summary as a commit status and/or a PR comment (currently only GitHub is supported).
 In order to allow access to your repo you need to create a [personal token](https://github.com/settings/tokens/new) with following privileges and add it as a